Other Courses (Special topics, internship, independent study)

 HIST 173: WOMEN AND GENDER IN MODERN AMERICA, 3 credit hrs.

 Seventy years ago, a pioneering historian asked what U.S. history would look like seen "through women's eyes."
 In recent years, historians have tackled that project, producing a history of women and transforming our understanding of the past in the process.
 Focusing on modern America from the Civil War to the recent past, this course pursues three related questions: How does our vision of U.S. history change when we place women at the center of analysis?
 How has gender shaped, and been shaped by, developments in U.S. history?
 And how can we explain the differences among women's experiences?
 In this seminar, we will examine historical experiences common to American women while paying close attention to differences and divisions among them, such as class, race, and age.
 We will also explore how individuals and groups have contested and perpetuated the ways Americans think about and experience gender in family life, education, sexuality, work, marriage, and politics.
+(Crosslisted with Honors.)

 HIST 174: ERA OF CIVIL WAR AND RECONSTRUCTION, 3 credit hrs.